IamFastre/Tuii/README.md

 ## References

-- [OpenWeatherMap](https://openweathermap.org/): for fetching weather in main menu
+- [OpenWeatherMap](https://openweathermap.org/): for fetching weather in the main menu.
-- [FreeDictionaryAPI](https://dictionaryapi.dev/): for fetching word of the day meaning in main menu
+- [FreeDictionaryAPI](https://dictionaryapi.dev/): for fetching word of the day meaning in the main menu.